 Other key stakeholders in our communities are patient groups and medical/healthcare education bodies as well as established not-for-profit organizations that are linked with our therapy areas of focus and related research bodies.

 In addition, we recognize the value of relationship building with relevant local community and industry business groups such as chambers of commerce, local councils and business interest groups with a particular emphasis on those with a focus on pharmaceuticals.

 The Company’s Community strategy and plan of activities is led and implemented by Shire’s Corporate communications department in conjunction with HR Business Partners, Country or Site Managers and local groups of employees where relevant.
 Employee volunteering activities are agreed and arranged with line managers in consultation with Human Resources.

 Components of the Shire Giving Program

-Shire’s program is varied and comprehensive; it includes the following components:
+Shire’s corporate giving program is varied and comprehensive; it includes the following components:

-Volunteer schemes - for all employees; Shire provides one fully paid day off per year to spend working for a not-for-profit organization.
-In addition, the Company supports community-related activities by its employees including involvement in helping schools, homes for senior citizens and counseling services through the provision of paid time off.
+- Volunteer opportunities - for all employees; Shire provides one fully paid day off per year to spend working for a not-for-profit organization.

-Corporate fund-raising campaigns - are launched at both global and local levels.
-On these occasions, Shire invites employees to make personal one-off donations to a topical high-profile cause; the Company agrees to make a matching donation to the total raised by all employees.
+- Corporate fund-raising campaigns - are launched at both global and local levels.
+On these occasions, Shire invites employees to make personal one-off donations to a topical high-profile cause; the Company may agree to make a matching donation to the total raised by all employees.